 Helena Talents Build Progression

-As Helena, it’s best to focus on your defensive talents.
+As Helena, it’s best to start out focusing on your defensive talents, and then round off the top end of the build with damage.
 In particular, pushing for Toughness management as especially in the early game it is difficult to keep high.
 The following is our recommended Gleaming Shield build that focuses on Toughness management and a little bit of offense later on.

 Quick Reference Talent Table

-Guarded Veteran (1B) and Reinforced Steel (1A) are solid 1 point defensive talents to improve your block % and armor.
-If dropping one point to take something else, drop Reinforced Steel first.
+Reinforced Steel (1A) and later Guarded Veteran (1B) are solid 1 point defensive talents to improve your armor and block %.
+If dropping one point to take something else, drop Guarded Veteran first.

 High Command (4A) will reduce the cooldown of Hold the Line and give you more casts of Shield Slam.